Get connected - join a small group!

 After our Sunday morning gathering, our Small Groups are the primary ministry of LCC for helping believers to grow in Christ and experience Biblical fellowship.

 Our groups meet on different nights of the week and in different locations in the city.

 For most of our groups, the discussion content follows along with the Sunday sermon, but we also offer Topical Groups that focus on a particular theme or area of study.
 Our groups are offered for a Fall semester and a Spring semester and break for the Summer & Winter.
 See the current semester's dates here.

 What Kind of Group Should I Join?

-Here you’ll find descriptions for the kinds of groups that may be offered during a semester.
-See the schedule below for what is available this semester.
+Here you’ll find descriptions for the kinds of groups that are being offered this semester.